Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer rendering mode (scene)/README.md

 ## How it works

-1. Create an `AGSSceneView` for each staic and dynamic mode and create an `AGSScene` for each.
+1. Create an `AGSSceneView` for each static and dynamic mode and create an `AGSScene` for each.
 2. Create `AGSServiceFeatureTable`s using point, polyline, and polygon services.
 3. Create an `AGSFeatureLayer` for each of the feature tables and a copy of each feature layer.
 4. Set each feature layer's `renderingMode` to `dynamic` and `static` appropriately.